pybites/challenges/02/README.md

 More background in our [first challenge article](http://pybit.es/codechallenge01.html).

-Above challenge appeared on the blog as [this article](http://pybit.es/codechallenge02.html).
+Above challenge appeared on our blog as [this article](http://pybit.es/codechallenge02.html).